Skip to main content

 The proof does NOT rely on wall-clock fairness between producer threads.

-Epoch-end drain (R8)
+Tail drain (R8)

 At epoch end every thread reaches end_cycle but publishes end_cycle - 1 as completed just before exiting the per-thread loop.
 Staging entries with enqueue_cycle == end_cycle - 1 are still pending.
 After the epoch sync_wait, executeEpochProgressBased calls arbitrateAllMPSCPorts_() once to drain the tail.
-Inexpensive; runs once per epoch.
+The default epoch-free path performs the same tail drain once after the run-spanning worker launch joins.

 Termination